tkchafin/ADratio/README.md

 #trimming female sequences (with crop to 125bp)
 java -jar /share/apps/bioinformatics/trimmomatic/Trimmomatic-0.36/trimmomatic-0.36.jar PE -threads 32 SRR830685_1.fastq.gz SRR830685_2.fastq.gz female_R1.fq.gz female_unpaired_R1.fq.gz female_R2.fq.gz female_unpaired_R2.fq.gz ILLUMINACLIP:TruSeq3-PE.fa:2:30:10:2:keepBothReads LEADING:3 TRAILING:3 MINLEN:36 SLIDINGWINDOW:4:15 CROP:125
 ```
 Next, I mapped the trimmed reads to the available [black bear genome assembly](https://www.ncbi.nlm.nih.gov/assembly/GCA_003344425.1/), which at the time of writing was scaffold-level with N=111,495 scaffolds and a scaffold N50 of ~190k.
+It goes without saying that in order to assign Y-chromosome scaffolds, they must be present in the assembly...
+In this case, the individual from which raw reads were generated for our reference assembly *was male*, so we're good to go!
 We'll be removing scaffolds below a length threshold later.
 I performed the mapping using [bwa mem](http://bio-bwa.sourceforge.net/):

 ```
 #indexing the reference genome